michaelheiniger/Reivewpad-docs/docs/getting-started/installation.md

 This guide describes how to install Reviewpad :zap:

-:::tip Install with GitHub Token
+:::info INFO

-Some actions required a GitHub token.
+Some actions required a GitHub token :key:

 To install Reviewpad with a GitHub token please [follow this tutorial](/getting-started/installation-with-github-token)
 :::